bgrand-ch/nativescript-getters/README.md

   console.log('found views:', foundViews)
 }
 ```

+> Note: The color name (example: red or white) is converted by NativeScript to hexadecimal.

 The list of possible styles can be found on the [style page](https://v7.docs.nativescript.org/api-reference/classes/style.html) of the NativeScript API documentation.